 - Advising you about post-termination restrictive covenants and confidentiality

 - Drafting key documents which you may require for your business including contracts of employment, policies and staff handbooks

 - Advising on the employment law aspects of business restructuring, for example, making redundancies or undergoing a Transfer of Undertakings (TUPE)

-The data protection law is changing and on 25th May 2018, The General Data Protection Regulation, referred to as the GDPR, will apply.
+The data protection law changed on 25th May 2018 and The General Data Protection Regulation, referred to as the GDPR, now applies.
 To make sure you understand what your business might need to do to protect personal data, please visit our GDPR page.